If you’re looking for the famous Bob Marley drink, then you’ve come to the right place.

 Chris Blackwell is a record producer that founded Island Records.
 Yes, the same Island Records that introduced the world to the sounds of Bob Marley and reggae music.
 If that wasn’t enough, he is the owner of the famous GoldenEye Resort in Jamaica and the relatively new Blackwell Rum.

-So I figure if I’m going to tell you about a drink called the Bob Marley, it’s going to be made with Blackwell Rum.
+So I figured, if I’m going to tell all about the famous Bob Marley drink and show you how to make one, it should be made with Blackwell Rum.

 The Bob Marley Drink Recipe